inbarblech/BCI4ALS---Team/README.md

 ## General info
 This project done as part of the BCI4ALS academic course (for more information regarding the course, please check out: https://www.brainstormil.com/bci-4-als).
-The repo contains both online and offline pipelines based on P300 paradigm that aims to predict subject
+The repository contains both online and offline pipelines that aims to predict the subject's intention regarding different stimuli.
+The end goal of this project is to allow the subject to control smart-Home devises using BCI.

 ## Repo structure
+* **offline pipline**
+  * P300-light_on_off
+  * P300_main (preprocessing & features extraction)
+  * EEGNET prediction \ run_models
+* **online pipline**
+    *

 ## Setups
 To run this project, install it locally using: